7. "It's Only a Theory"

 While religion is based on the concept of “sacred truths”, which must never be questioned, science is based on exactly the opposite principle.
 There is no such thing as a “sacred truth”; anything which is regarded as the truth, or a fact, is regarded as such only as long as it’s supported by the evidence – think back to the story about the Oxford professor.
 Many of the facts which are now accepted as “beyond reasonable doubt”, were very much disputed in the past, when less evidence was available.

 One of the greatest failings of our education system today is the way in which children are taught science.
 In many – probably most – schools, “science” lessons simply consist of learning a lot of “facts”, which must be learned parrot fashion in order to pass the exams.
 But science is not just a collection of facts; it’s the process by which those facts are established in the first place!
 Most schoolchildren are taught little or nothing about that process – what we call the scientific method.
+As Richard Dawkins succinctly puts it, "They need to be taught how to think, not taught what to think!"

 I’ve already pretty well described the scientific method, but I’ll summarise it here.
 When a scientist tries to explain some phenomenon which is observed in nature, he formulates a hypothesis – a tentative explanation or model, which he believes can explain the observed facts, while not violating any known scientific laws.
 He presents his hypothesis to other scientists in the field, either by means of presentations or seminars, or by publishing it in a journal, or both.
 Others then try to verify or disprove the hypothesis, by making further observations and/or performing experiments, in which the observed results are compared with those predicted by the hypothesis.